Code-Institute-Submissions/CI-MS3-acronym-base/README.md

 Website is created with functionality in mind for looking up acronyms and their meanings.
 It has a simple interface, to get the "job done" without any additional distractions or unnecessary pictures, as the site has to have a feel of dictionary pages.

 * The NavBar will consist of "Logo" and navigation links.
-"Logo" Will be located on the left side of the screen and links on the right.
-Mobile view will shift Logo to the centre and will have a "hamburger" drop-down menu on the left.
+"Logo" will be located on the left side of the screen and links on the right.
+Mobile view will shift Logo to the centre and will have a "hamburger" drop-down menu on the right.

-* Footer will have the developer name and contact links for Github, LinkedIn and Mail.
+* Footer will have the developer name and links for Github, LinkedIn and Mail.

 * Home page will consist of the search bar and search results below.
-No additional distractions, as the user main purpose of the visit is to find acronym meanings, it has to be simple and quick for getting results.
+No additional distractions, as the users main visit purpose is to find acronym meanings, it has to be simple and quick for getting the results.
 On the Home page Navbar will have links for Home, Register and Login.
 The Mobile version will hide these options in the "Hamburger" menu.
 Small "+" button for adding acronyms to the database in case the user cannot find one and would like to contribute.

 * Register page will have input fields for username creation and password as well as re-enter password field.
 "Register" button to submit the registration form, "Cancel" button to cancel the registration.
 Register page Navbar will have links for Home, Register and Login.
 The Mobile version will hide these options in the "Hamburger" menu.
 Small link for "Login" in case the user has registered already.